-For LNG vessels using forced vaporization of LNG cargo, the quality of the LNG (un)loaded can be taken

-Or by a formula agreed by the seller and the buyer and based on the average gas consumption experienced for a given ship at the occasion of its first (un)loading whilst burning gas as fuel.
-For new LNG carriers, it is possible to differentiate the consumption in the engines and the GCU (gas combustion unit), because there are independent gas flow meters for engines and for GCU.
-However, for the old LNG carriers without separate gas flow meters this formula may take into account the duration of the operation, the electrical power consumption of the LNG cargo pumps and/or gas compressors (blowers) and ballasting pumps in operation in the time interval between the opening and closing custody transfer surveys (CTS) and the actual average efficiency of electrical power generators in the engine room.
+For LNG vessels using forced vaporization of LNG cargo, the quality of the LNG (un)loaded can be taken, or by a formula agreed by the seller and the buyer and based on the average gas consumption experienced for a given ship at the occasion of its first (un)loading whilst burning gas as fuel.
+This formula may take into account the duration of the operation, the electrical power consumption of the LNG cargo pumps and/or gas compressors (blowers) and ballasting pumps in operation in the time interval between the opening and closing custody transfer surveys (CTS) and the actual average efficiency of electrical power generators in the engine room.
 Considering that the amount of energy of gas consumed in the engine room is small compared with the overall uncertainty of the energy of the LNG transferred, parties may agree on a contractually assumed amount of energy of the gas consumed on board during the time interval between the opening and closing CTS's.